ptrgags/paper-toaster/logbook.md

 [this Numberphile video](https://www.youtube.com/watch?v=JbfhzlMk2eY).
 I also started making a sketchbook-like interface for these receipts.
 I still need to refactor `hex_grid` and `fm_ring` though.

+## 2022-06-24 Braids

+Yesterday and today, I tried making a simple tiling of strings crossed into braids.
+It looks pretty cool, but there's more I could potentially do with it.
+For example, I could take a sorting algorithm, keep track of the swaps and generate a braid layout.
+Though I need to think through how to encode such steps here